DeerHarbor/research-group/content/publication/too-depressed-to-breathe-the-longitudinal-association-between-depressive-symptoms-and-lung-function-among-general-middle-aged-and-older-adults/index.md

   - Equal contribution
   - Equal contribution
 doi: 10.1016/j.archger.2022.104797
-publication: In * Archives of Gerontology and Geriatrics*
+publication: Archives of Gerontology and Geriatrics
 abstract: >-
   Objective: Most previous studies focusing on the association between depressive symptoms and lung function were conducted in patients with chronic